Minx (comics): Shutdown

 Most of the explanations for the imprint's downfall focus on the failure of distributor Random House to place the books in the Young Adult section of major bookstores.
-However, creators who were questioned said they felt that this could have been achieved if given more time.
+On the other hand, creators who were questioned said they felt that this could have been achieved if given more time.
 Kitzmann highlighted that graphic novels have to fight for shelf space in libraries & that the Los Angeles Public Library divides its graphic novel section between American comics and manga.
 Kitzmann wrote that "this type of shelving is not conductive for the MINX titles to find the appropriate audience.
 A graphic novel is not picked up because no one know about it, and no one knows about it because it is difficult to find.
 Since it is difficult to find, people don't care to try, which leads to the format stagnating with only a few key publishers/characters that appeal to a devoted few.
 It is this cycle of exclusion that makes the ending of MINX a sad but almost inevitable lesson".

-Lucia Serantes, in the book Comics through Time: A History of Icons, Idols, and Ideas (2014), wrote "the reasons for the imprint's cancelation are still unclear and it has received a rather unusual attention from the mainstream press, reflecting the opinions of readers, creators, and critics.
+Lucia Serantes, in the book Comics through Time: A History of Icons, Idols, and Ideas (2014), wrote that "the reasons for the imprint's cancelation are still unclear and it has received a rather unusual attention from the mainstream press, reflecting the opinions of readers, creators, and critics.
 Some consider that the female audience in comics was not as large and strong as expected; others criticized the lack of time given to the project to establish a name and audience and the fact that the imprint never made it into general bookstores where their target audience tends to shop".

 Post-shutdown publications

-Brian Wood and Ryan Kelley's New York Four had a sequel published under DC's Vertigo imprint, entitled New York Five.
+Brian Wood and Ryan Kelly's New York Four had a sequel published under DC's Vertigo imprint, entitled New York Five.
 It launched in January 2011.
 In 2014, Dark Horse "acquired several backlist titles by Wood originally published by Vertigo and Minx" as part of a push into the YA market.
 Dark Horse published "a new combined edition of the two-book series New York Four/Five, created with artist Ryan Kelly, followed by a new edition of DEMO, with art by Becky Cloonan".

 Also in 2011, David Hahn's All Nighter was published as a mini-series by Image Comics.

 In 2020, The P.L.A.I.N.
 Janes was reissued by Little, Brown for Young Readers.
 It also included a third new volume by the original creators Cecil Castellucci and Jim Rugg.